camatcode/hex_tiny/README.md

 ### Motivations

 I needed this to use as a reference API implementation to execute against (because testing against Hex.pm itself is rude).

+My CI/CD in this case is really limited (can't compose or launch services), so everything had to work in one image.